yxlllc/DDSP-SVC/README.md

 Download the pre-trained [NSF-HiFiGAN](https://github.com/openvpi/vocoders/releases/download/nsf-hifigan-v1/nsf_hifigan_20221211.zip) vocoder and unzip it into `pretrain/` folder.

+Or use the https://github.com/openvpi/SingingVocoders project to fine-tune the vocoder for higher sound quality.

 - Pitch extractor:

 Download the pre-trained [RMVPE](https://github.com/yxlllc/RMVPE/releases/download/230917/rmvpe.zip) extractor and unzip it into `pretrain/` folder.